 David has been obsessed with people power ever since the Iraq war in 2003.
 He went on the big march against the war, and hated it when the people who'd told him it wouldn't make a difference were proved right.
 He's been interested in ways of making people power count more ever since .

 David grew up in Leicester, and now lives in East London.
 Outside work, he volunteers on a community project near where he lives and likes cycling, gardening and cooking.

 Having just moved back to the UK after spending some time in America volunteering for Obama for America in Chicago, organising on a grassroots level, Megan is looking forward to being a part of major campaigns affecting important UK policy.
 In her spare time Megan enjoys reading, singing, and pretending she’s a good cook.

 Maddy's job is to help the campaigning team run brilliant campaigns, through practical, strategic and moral support!

 Maddy has a varied background, with stints in forensic psychiatry, restaurant management, public relations, green energy and carbon reduction campaigning.
 She loves ridiculously long cycling trips, roller skating and roast dinners.

-Susannah started life at 38 Degrees as a volunteer, carried on as an intern and is now a campaigner - she helps design and facilitate campaigns on a national and local level.
+Susannah started life at 38 Degrees as a volunteer, carried on as an intern and a campaigner, and is now a campaigns manager - she helps design and manage campaigns on a national level.
 Outside work she braves London traffic on her bike and likes flying kites.